ACBS Strategic Plan: current strategic planning priorities/initiatives

 Competency and Dissemination Working Group Homepage

-The Working group for the Competency and Dissemination Strategic PIllar has been actively working through the pandemic to achieve the strategic goals etablished by the ACBS Board.
-This website is just starting to be built with the intent to organize information relevant to Competency and Dissemination of Contextual Behavioral Science.
+The Working group for the Competency and Dissemination Strategic PIllar has been actively working to achieve the strategic goals established by the ACBS Board.
+This website is an ongoing effort to organize information relevant to issues of competency and dissemination of practices that fall under the umbrella of Contextual Behavioral Science.

 What has the working group been doing?